-I follow entrepreneur Steven Bartlett, the 27 year old CEO of Social Chain and public speaker on all things business and mental wellness.
+I follow entrepreneur Steven Bartlett, the 27 year old CEO of Social Chain and public speaker on all things business and mental wellness (check out his 2021 book here).
 He tweeted this back in January and it really resonated with me, does it you?

 7. Too much screen time can cause Computer Vision Syndrome